kngpvrk/BP1-SeismicWavePropagation/README.md

 u_x = v_x \cdot \Delta t
 $$

+The seismogram displacement array is scanned to identify when the displacement exceeds a defined limit.
+That moment is labeled as the corresponding wave’s arrival time.
+Since P-waves travel faster, they exceed the limit earlier than S–waves.
+Therefore, the P– and S–waves must be identified separately.
+Ideally, the first peak in the seismogram corresponds to the P-wave, while the second peak represents the S–wave.
+Based on the distance from the source to each station and the arrival times of the P– and S–waves, the wave velocities at each station can be computed.
 ## 🔶 Limitations

 While this simulation successfully demonstrates the propagation of elastic seismic waves in a simplified, homogeneous domain, it has many limitations: